 *You need to be 15 years old by 30 November 2018 and can vote in Scottish Parliament and local government elections as soon as you are 16 years old.
 Once you are 18 you can vote in European and Westminster Parliamentary elections if you are a British or Commonwealth citizen.
 If you are not a British or Commonwealth citizen you are not entitled to vote in Westminster Parliamentary elections.

-The 2017 annual canvass commenced on 17 July and continues beyond the publication of the revised registers on 1 December 2017.
-During the canvass period of 17 July to 30 November households were sent a household enquiry form that sets out who is currently registered and invites a householder to update the information.
+The 2018 annual canvass commenced on 2 July and continues beyond the publication of the revised registers on 1 December 2018.
+During the canvass period of 2 July to 30 November households will receive a household enquiry form that sets out who is currently registered and invites a householder to update the information.

 Households must respond to these forms as failure to do so may result in a £1,000 fine.
 The law requires EROs to issue these forms annually and follow up all non-returns with two reminders and a visit to the property concerned.

-The form is similar to that issued in 2015 and 2016 but differs from the traditional canvass form that households in Grampian used to receive.
+The form is similar to that issued in the years 2015, 2016 and 2017 but differs from the traditional canvass form that households in Grampian used to receive.
 The design is fixed by law and whilst households are required to respond with the information requested, a new further step is now required before any new elector is added to the register.